 The trend of plastic toys is still booming, but a new trend is up and coming.
 For natural families, more earth-friendly alternatives to plastic toys are being chosen, including wood and cloth toys.

 Why not plastics?

-Not only are plastics hard to recycle, they can be highly toxic as well.
-Some chemicals like phthalate and parabens, which have been banned in other countries, are still contained in plastics in the United States and can have lasting affects on children such as infertility in boys and cancer.
+Not only are plastics hard to recycle, but they can also be highly toxic as well.
+Some chemicals like phthalate and parabens, which have been banned in other countries, are still contained in plastics in the United States and can have lasting effects on children such as infertility in boys and cancer.